 - Placement pieces must be uploaded to YouTube.
 You may choose to make your video "public" or "unlisted."
 (Private videos cannot be viewed.)
 Once uploaded, provide the link to your placement video within your registration.
 DVD and CD audition videos mailed to our office will NOT be accepted.

 - All students must submit placement material, regardless of past participation in BW Community Arts School programs.

 The Summer Dance Immersion is a residential camp.
-Dancers will have the opportunity to live in Sailor and Klein dormitories on the beautiful Baldwin Wallace University campus.
+Dancers will have the opportunity to live in Saylor and Klein dormitories on the beautiful Baldwin Wallace University campus.

 Dancers will be placed in rooms with other campers of a similar age.
-Dancers may request a specific roommate, but those requests are not guaranteed.
+Dancers may request a specific roommate.
+CAS does their best to accommodate requests, but those requests are not guaranteed.

 Dance Immersion tuition covers all housing, meals, and dance instruction.
 Tuition may be split into automatic installments paid over time. leading up to the program.
 Custom payment plans are available.